by Gérard Lebel

 From Lower Burgundy

-Louis, Germain, and Constance Lepage came from Lower Burgundy, where the conquering Romans once passed.
-One of the common 12 of Courson-les-Carrières, chief town of the canton of Yonne, in the Nivernais, is named Ouanne.
-That's where the Lepage family would be born.
-The 15th century church, dedicated to Notre-Dame, still offers religious services to more than a thousand inhabitants.
+Louis, Germain and Constance Lepage came from Lower Burgundy, where the conquering Romans once passed.
+One of the common 12 of Courson-les-Carrières, chief town of the canton of Yonne, in the Nivernais, is called Ouanne.
+This is where the members of the Lepage family were born.
+The church of the fifteenth century, dedicated to Notre-Dame, still offers religious services to over a thousand inhabitants.
 The archbishopric of Auxerre is located about twenty kilometers.
 This country of hills and valleys always presents visitors with fields of cereals and market gardening prosperous.

 According to our Canadian documents, Louis was born between 1640 and 1642.
 His parents were named: Étienne Lepage and Nicole Berthelot.
 Louis and Germain had some education since they signed with ease.
 Constance Lepage, their sister, born to 1648, arrived later in the Colony, probably in 1672.
 Indeed, the 12 February 1673, she was godmother of Constance Duchesne, Saint-François, Île d'Orléans.